 Note: Your employer will add your adoption benefits to Form W-2, but you’ll need to complete Part III of Form 8839 and include the form with your return.

 Not everyone is able to adopt a child, but supporting organizations that raise money for adoptive families is another way to help.
 To assist a family with their adoption-related expenses, donate to an IRS approved 501(c)(3) organization.
 The IRS labels such organizations as “charitable.”
 If an organization falls into the 501(c)(3) category, your donation can probably be taken as a tax write-off as long as you itemize your deductions.
-Under the Tax Cuts and Jobs Act, the amount you can deduct for charitable contributions was increased to 60% of your AGI beginning in tax year 2018.
+Under the Tax Cuts and Jobs Act, the amount you can deduct for charitable contributions is equal to 60% of your AGI.